 The required diameter of the manhole barrel is dependent upon the size and configurations of the pipes connecting to it.
-For pipe diameters up to 24 inches with only straight-through pipe alignments, a 4-foot manhole may be used.
-For pipe diameters up to 24 inches with non-straight through pipe alignments or the convergence of two or more inlet pipes is present, a minimum 5-foot manhole must be used.
-For pipe diameters up to 42 inches with only straight-through pipe alignments, a 5-foot manhole must be used.
-For pipes larger than 42 inches, a 6-foot diameter or box-base manhole must be used.
-For all manholes, at least 12 inches of clearance must be present from the outside of all pipes (OD) where they intersect the manhole to preserve the structural integrity of the manhole.
+For all manholes, at least 12 inches of clearance must be present from the openings for the pipes in where they intersect the inside of the manhole to preserve the structural integrity of the manhole.
 Approved manhole designs are in the Town Standards for 4' and 5' manholes.
 See CDOT Standards for 6' diameter and larger manholes.